 How to Get Your Clients to Pay On Time

-If you’re a small business owner, chances are you’ve encountered clients taking an unreasonably long amount of time to pay you.
+If you’re a small business owner, chances are you’ve encountered clients taking unreasonably long to pay you.
 It might be because your client is a big company who thinks they can get away with it, or maybe your client is simply disorganized.
 Whatever the reason, late payments can cause severe problems for you and your business.

-Fortunately, you can do a few things to increase your chances of getting paid in a timely fashion.
+Fortunately, you can do a few things to increase your chances of getting paid promptly.

 Here are 3 ways to get your clients to pay you on time.